This post contains affiliate links.

-Try these Easy Vegan Meatballs made with seitan, a plant-based meat alternative with a great texture and flavor!
-Ready in under an hour and perfect for pairing with your favorite sauce and pasta.
+These easy vegan meatballs have received many rave reviews.
+Made with the plant-based meat alternative seitan, they are packed with great texture and flavor!
+They’re ready in under an hour and are perfect for pairing with your favorite sauce and pasta.

-Feeling tired of the standard vegetarian meatball options, I decided to try my hand at creating them with seitan, and the result turned out to be so juicy and well-textured.
-Plant-based meatballs often get the texture wrong or fall apart easily, so this felt like a pretty big win!
+Feeling tired of the standard vegetarian meatball options, I decided to create them with seitan.
+And unlike tradtional plant-based meatballs that often get the texture wrong or fall apart easily, these are so juicy with a very meaty texture.

-I find that these are just as easy to make as standard meatballs, only you use a few extra ingredients and simmer them in broth before browning in a skillet.
+These meatballs take the same amount of work as classic meatballs.
+You use a few extra ingredients and simmer them in broth before browning them in a skillet.
 Let’s meatball!

 Reader rating